ayyo2765/mainnet-binaries/ubuntu/README.md

-These are binaries for Ubuntu 18.04.
-They are linked to best available libboost on that platform which is 1.65 and are thus not compatible with Ubuntu 20.x
+These are binaries for Ubuntu 20.04 built with Berkeley DB 5.3

 Simply download using wget or similar and execute.